-Teaching leaders and governors of Kenton School, Newcastle's largest secondary school, have restated their commitment to drive improvements following its latest Ofsted review published today (25 March 2019).
+Leaders and governors of Kenton School, Newcastle's largest secondary school, have restated their commitment to drive improvements following its latest Ofsted review, published today (25 March 2019).

-Kenton's principal and chair of its governing body have shared the Ofsted inspection result of 'Requires improvement' and set out areas where the school will be making improvements.
+Kenton's Principal and the Chair of the Governing Body have shared the Ofsted inspection result of 'Requires improvement' and set out areas where the school will be making improvements.

-Particular focus will be given to addressing low attendance and persistent absenteeism, along with increased emphasis on teaching quality in certain areas with more ambitious standards being set by teachers for all students, irrespective of background.
+Particular focus will be given to addressing low attendance and persistent absenteeism, along with an increased emphasis on teaching quality in certain areas, with more ambitious standards being set by teachers for all students, irrespective of background.

 Kenton Principal, Sarah Holmes-Carne, acknowledged the areas for improvement and where increased efforts were being made to support all students.
 She explains:

 "We are the largest school in the city, attracting almost 1,800 pupils from a wide variety of backgrounds and with a significant proportion of children from disadvantaged backgrounds.
-This presents many challenges but we are pleased that Ofsted recognised our 'passion for inclusion' and our determination to give children from the area 'another chance' at their education so they can move on to further study, training or employment once they leave us.
-Ofsted also highlighted our strong support for pupils with special educational needs or disabilities and that we honoured our Kenton mission: 'All different, all equal'.
+This presents many challenges, but we are pleased that Ofsted recognised our 'passion for inclusion' and our determination to give children from the area 'another chance' at their education, so they can move on to further study, training or employment.
+Ofsted also highlighted our strong support for pupils with special educational needs or disabilities and that we honoured our Kenton mission: 'All Different, All Equal.'

 "The report identified the quality of our teaching in art and the impressive standards we set in this subject, which was encouraging, and I am delighted that our sixth form was rated 'Good'.